nturley/netlistsvg/README.md

 Should work on Linux, OSX, and Windows.
 Running the build scripts (makefiles and the web demo) is easiest on Linux and OSX.

+## Install via Homebrew
+On macOS and Linux netlistsvg is also available via the [Homebrew package manager](https://brew.sh/).
+It can be installed with the command <code>brew install netlistsvg</code>.

 ## Web bundle

 I have a web bundle hosted on github pages here: https://nturley.github.io/netlistsvg/built/netlistsvg.bundle.js